 Laura DeVries is an associate in our Labour & Employment Group in Vancouver.
 Recognized for her practical yet detail-oriented approach, she maintains a labour, employment, and human rights law practice which includes advising clients on a broad range of workplace issues.

-Laura has extensive experience drafting employment contracts, workplace policies and other employment related documents; providing strategic advice on a wide variety of workplace issues including employee hires and terminations, employment standards issues, employee disability and accommodation, collective agreement interpretation, and privacy matters; and litigating wrongful dismissal actions, human rights complaints and union grievances.
+Laura has extensive experience drafting employment and consulting contracts, workplace policies and other employment related documents; providing strategic advice on a wide variety of workplace issues including employee hires and terminations, employment standards issues, employee disability and accommodation, collective agreement interpretation, and privacy matters; and litigating wrongful dismissal actions, human rights complaints and union grievances.

 Laura joined the firm after clerking at the Supreme Court of Canada for Justice Andromache Karakatsanis from 2013-2014.

 Laura was called to the British Columbia bar in 2014 and is a member of the Canadian Bar Association and the Vancouver Bar Association.
 She currently serves as an executive member of the BC Labour Law section of the Canadian Bar Association.